Improve your international chances with market research

 This is how BrimaPack tackles field research

-Ron van de Pavert is the owner of BrimaPack.
-The company develops and makes packaging and sorting machines for vegetables such as broccoli and iceberg lettuce, and exports them outside the EU.
-He always visits a supermarket while he is abroad, and sees right away how the vegetables are packed.
+Ron van de Pavert is the owner of BrimaPack, a company that makes packaging and sorting machines for vegetables.
+He always visits a supermarket while he is abroad to see how the vegetables are packed.
 This way, he checks if there might be a need for his machines in that country.
-“Within our industry, we communicate openly with each other about products, prices, providers, and customers.
-After talking for about 15 minutes, I have a picture of 80% of the major buyers in an export market that is new to me.”

 Resources and tools